samchon/typia/README.md

 ### NPM Package
 At first, install this `typescript-json` by the `npm install` command.

 Also, you need additional `devDependencies` to compile the TypeScript code with transformation.
 Therefore, install those all libraries `typescript`, `ttypescript` and `ts-node`.
 Inform that, `ttypescript` is not mis-writing.
-Therefore, do not forget to install the `ttypescript`.
+Do not forget to install the `ttypescript`.

 ```bash
 npm install --save typescript-json